GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/mlflow/finetune-gemma/README.md

 terraform
 helm
 ```
-CLI.
 If you previously installed the gcloud CLI, get the latest version by running `gcloud components update`

 ## Set up
 If you don’t have a GCP project, you have to create one.
 Ensure that your project has access to GKE.